protesilaos/iosevka-comfy/README.md

 instead of `o/o`).
 They look more crisp.

-It is important to stress that these decisions are made in light of the target range of point sizes, which is between 8 and 13.
+It is important to stress that these decisions are made in light of the target range of small point sizes, which for the author is between 8 and 13.
 If we were to design towards another end, then we would do things differently (the open shapes would not be necessary, the aforementioned exceptions would not be required, punctuation marks could be circular, and so on).

-Optimal point sizes for the author are: 8, 10, 11, 13.
-While "false
+Optimal small point sizes for the author are: 8, 10, 11, 13.
+While
-friends" which increase the height of characters without actually adjusting the line width and height are: 10.5, 12, 13.5.
+"false friends" which increase the height of characters without actually adjusting the line width and height are: 10.5, 12, 13.5.
 We call them "false friends" because while they appear to have an effect, they do not actually increase the size of the font consistently: they break